fedora-infra/fedmsg/doc/config.rst

         :func:`fedmsg.crypto.validate` to validate messages before handing
         them off to the particular consumer for which the message is bound.

-        This is also used by :mod:`fedmsg.text` to denote trustworthiness in the natural language representations produced by that module.
+        This is also used by :mod:`fedmsg.meta` to denote trustworthiness in the natural language representations produced by that module.

     ssldir